-But first, let's be clear about something: For ethics to be a priority throughout the enterprise, senior leaders must first set the tone at the top and, more importantly, act in ways that are consistent with that tone.
+But first, let's be clear about something: For ethics to ripple throughout the enterprise, senior leaders must first set the tone from the top and, more importantly, act in ways that are consistent with that tone.
 For Eaton, this means demonstrating values-based leadership, following up on matters by taking clear and visible action, and cascading company values throughout the organization-every day.
-It is one thing to talk about ethics; it is another to With more than 85,000 employees worldwide, we reported revenues of \$19.6 billion in 2021 and today we serve customers in more than 170 countries.
+It is one thing to talk about ethics; it is another thing to model it.
+That is why our CEO, Craig Arnold, includes

-To enhance how we do business, we leverage the Eaton Business System or EBS.
+To enhance how we do business, we leverage the Eaton Business System, or EBS.
 Central to Eaton, EBS ensures the entire company is run in a common way.
-It is based on the belief that standard processes lead to superior performance and establishes common metrics we use to consistently achieve measurable outcomes.
+It is based on the belief that standard processes lead to superior performance and establishes common metrics that we use to consistently achieve measurable outcomes.
 It also enables the transfer of best practices and learning which leads to continuous improvement.

 Ethics and Compliance is a foundational element of EBS, which is why we created an Ethics and Compliance maturity roadmap.
 In 2021, we overhauled it to increase accountability and operationalize what many leaders across the company had already been doing-engaging in and normalizing ethics discussions with their teams.
 Our roadmap provides a clear sense of direction.